How to become

 Volunteering

-You can also contact the National Council for Voluntary Organisations about work placements.
+You can also get advice about volunteering through The National Council for Voluntary Organisations (NCVO).

 Direct Application

-You can apply directly for health trainer jobs, if you've got:
+You can apply directly for health trainer jobs, if you have:

-- an understanding of the health issues facing the community
+- an understanding of community health and wellbeing issues

 - good communication skills in English and, for some jobs, a second community language